 Presentations should focus on the most interesting and dynamic portion of your work (think TED Talk!).
 Both academic and non-academic submissions are encouraged.
-We welcome proposals from everyone, and will prioritize submissions by and about individuals from marginalized communities including but not limited to BIPOC, disabled, and incarcerated folks.
+We welcome proposals from everyone, and will prioritize submissions by and about individuals from marginalized communities including but not limited to BIPOC, disabled, and formerly incarcerated folks.
 We are also particularly interested in research on marginalized sexualities, sex/genders, and relationships, including LGB+, queer, ace spectrum, intersex, trans and non-binary, polyamorous and non-monogamous, kink/BDSM, and sex worker identities and communities.

-For more information about the theme, we recommend reading this brief article: “Introducing a Multidisciplinary Framework of Positive Sexuality,” available here: http://journalofpositivesexuality.org/wp-content/uploads/2015/02/Introducing-Multidisciplinary-Framework-of-Positive-Sexuality-Williams-Thomas-Prior-Walters.pdf
+For more information about the theme, we recommend reading this brief article: “Introducing a Multidisciplinary Framework of Positive Sexuality,” available here: https://journalofpositivesexuality.org/wp-content/uploads/2021/09/10.51681-1.112_Introducing-a-Multidisciplinary-Framework-for-Positive-Sexuality_Williams-Thomas-Prior-Walters.pdf

-The deadline for proposals is September 1, 2021.
-We expect to announce decisions by September 30, 2021.
+The deadline for proposals is September 30, 2023.